Optimal Therapy to Prolong Normoglycemia Remission Proposed

 “This study makes it clear that it is not necessarily a given that those patients who present with severe hyperglycemia and DKA need to stay on insulin,” 2 noted Caroline Apovian, MD, a professor of medicine and pediatrics at Boston University School of Medicine in Boston, Massachusetts, who was not involved in the study but commented as a member of the EndocrineWeb editorial board.

-This study is the first randomized placebo-controlled longitudinal study to examine the efficacy of metformin and sitagliptin aimed to prolong normoglycemia in obese African American patients suffering from DKA and severe hyperglycemia.2 However, further work remains, and Dr. Vellanki noted, “We do not know if continued therapy with either agent will keep patients in near-normoglycemia remission in the longer term, and we also need to know if this prevents complications in the future.”
+The usefulness of these findings from the first randomized placebo-controlled study to examine the efficacy of metformin and sitagliptin aimed to prolong normoglycemia in obese African American patients suffering from DKA and severe hyperglycemia is critical.2 However, further work remains, and Dr. Vellanki noted, “We do not know if continued therapy with either agent will keep patients in near-normoglycemia remission in the longer term, and we also need to know if this prevents complications in the future.”

 Other concerns for future study were highlighted by Dr. Apovian including determining if the effects of these drugs are similar in other patient populations, and whether weight loss might enhance the effect of metformin and sitagliptin in this population for remission of hyperglycemia.